qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Grapheme cluster is the "unit of character" in GUI.
   - For visible ascii characters, a character is a code point, a character is a grapheme cluster.
   - An emoji is a grapheme cluster, but it may consist of many code points.
-  - In UTF-8, a code point can be 1 byte, 2 bytes or 4 bytes.
+  - In UTF-8, a code point can be 1, 2, 3 or 4 bytes.
 The byte number does not necessarily represent code point number.
   - In UTF-16, a code point can be 2 bytes or 4 bytes (surrogate pair).
   - The standard doesn't put an upper limit on how much code point can a grapheme cluster contain.
 But implementations usually impose a limit for performance concerns.
 - Different in-memory string behaviors in different languages: